 Understanding Diamond Light Performance

-Diamond's visual appeal derives from three distinct optical properties: brilliance (white light return), fire (spectral color flashes), and scintillation (sparkle pattern).
-These properties result from diamond's high refractive index and dispersion combined with precise facet arrangement through cutting.
+A diamond’s visual appeal derives from three distinct optical properties: brilliance (white light return), fire (spectral color flashes), and scintillation (sparkle pattern).
+These properties result from diamond’s high refractive index and dispersion combined with precise facet arrangement through cutting.

-Optical performance depends on the diamond's physical properties—refractive index (2.42) and dispersion (0.044)—and how effectively the cut design harnesses these properties.
+Optical performance depends on the diamond’s physical properties — refractive index (2.42) and dispersion (0.044) — and how effectively the cut design harnesses these properties.
 Origin (natural vs. laboratory-grown) does not affect optical properties, as both share identical refractive characteristics.

 Lab-grown and natural diamonds share identical optical characteristics because they have the same crystal structure, refractive index, and dispersion.
 Light performance differences between individual diamonds reflect cut quality variations, not formation method.